mainza-design/ICS-Quadratic-solver--Grading-system---muya-mainza-/README.md

 # ICS-Quadratic-solver--Grading-system---muya-mainza

-## Project Title Quadratic Solver & Grading System
+## Quadratic Solver & Grading System

 This project implements a single-file web page (`index.html`) that combines two distinct functionalities: a **Quadratic Solver** and a **Grading System**.